MicrosoftDocs/visualstudio-docs/docs/ide/use-solution-explorer.md

 ---
 # How to use Solution Explorer

-Want to know more about the Solution Explorer tool window in Visual Studio?
-You're in the right place.
-We'll cover how you can use the Solution Explorer tool window to view and interact with your code, and detail which menu bar options help you to do so.
+You can use the Solution Explorer tool window not only to view and interact with your code, but also to create and manage your solutions and projects.
+In this article, we'll detail the user interface (UI) options that help you do so.

 > [!NOTE]
 > This topic applies only to Visual Studio on Windows.

-To start, let's view a diagram of the Solution Explorer.
+To start, let's view a diagram of the Solution Explorer tool window.